Welcome to the ultracold quantum gas research group at Aarhus University!

 Due to its coherence properties and high optical depth, a Bose–Einstein condensate [BEC] provides an ideal setting to investigate collective atom-light interactions.
 Superradiant light scattering in a BEC is a fascinating example of such an interaction.
 It is an analogous process to Dicke superradiance, in which an electronically inverted sample decays collectively, leading to the emission of one or more light pulses in a well-defined direction.
 Through time-resolved measurements of the superradiant light pulses emitted by an end-pumped BEC, we study the close connection of superradiant light scattering with Dicke superradiance.
 A 1D model of the system yields good agreement with the experimental data and shows that the dynamics result from the structures that build up in the light and matter-wave fields along the BEC.
 This paves the way for exploiting the atom–photon correlations generated by the superradiance.

 Shot-to-shot fluctuations plague many experiments within the field of quantum gases.
-The HiRes lab have demonstrated how dispersive atom number measurements during evaporative cooling can be used for enhanced determination of the non-linear parameter dependence of the transition to a Bose-Einstein condensate (BEC).
+We have demonstrated how dispersive atom number measurements during evaporative cooling can be used for enhanced determination of the non-linear parameter dependence of the transition to a Bose-Einstein condensate (BEC).

 You can read the first experimental paper from the HiRes lab on arXiv.
 (07/2016)